MileHacker Logo

 • Fort Zachary Taylor State Park

-Beautiful beach, nature trails through coastal hammocks, and shaded picnic areas.
-Good for history enthusiasts and beachgoers.
+Beautiful beach, nature trails through coastal hammocks, and shaded spots for picnics.
+Good for history fans and beachgoers.

 • West Tropical Forest & Botanical Garden